AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/importing-data/integrations/databases-via-a-vpn.md

 ---
 # Connect databases via VPN

-While Adobe recommends that you connect your databases using an SSH tunnel, you can also use an encrypted VPN connection to keep things secure.
+While [!DNL Adobe] recommends that you connect your databases using an SSH tunnel, you can also use an encrypted VPN connection to keep things secure.
 A `VPN` can be used for any of your database integrations and, to keep things simple, the process is just about the same as setting up an `SSH tunnel`:

 1. [Create an [!DNL Commerce Intelligence] database user](#database)
 1. [Create an [!DNL Commerce Intelligence] VPN user](#vpn)
 1. [Allow access to the [!DNL Commerce Intelligence] IP address](#allowlist)
 1. [Enter the connection and VPN user info into Commerce Intelligence](#finish)

 In addition to database credentials, you must enter credentials for a VPN user to wrap things up.
-Any VPN user works, but Adobe recommends you create an [!DNL Commerce Intelligence] user - it makes it easier for you to track the users on your account.
+Any VPN user works, but [!DNL Adobe] recommends you create an [!DNL Commerce Intelligence] user - it makes it easier for you to track the users on your account.

 ## Creating a database user for [!DNL Commerce Intelligence] {#database}